 - Academic Excellence (National Test Scores, Grade Point Average, and Course Difficulty)

 - Statements of Support (Statements support appropriateness of candidates choice of health-related field of studies, personal attributes, and evidence of leadership, motivation, and maturity)

 - Employment Experience in Health-related field

-- Community Involvement (voluntary involvement in community relative to health field of study of choice of career)
+- Community Involvement (voluntary involvement in community relative to health field of study or choice of career)

 - Personal Essay (Relation of essay topic to health studies or career choice)

 A scholarship recipient who applies for financial aid may encounter reductions of, or amendments to, his/her institutional aid because of this scholarship award.
 To receive financial aid, state and federal regulations require that a candidate for receipt of financial aid must report all outside awards to the financial aid office of the institution he/she attends or plans to attend.
-If a student provides inaccurate application information or incomplete information about outside awards and personal resources, he/she risks jeopardizing his/her entire financial aid package as well as his/her Foundation for Seacoast Health Award]
+If a student provides inaccurate application information or incomplete information about outside awards and personal resources, he/she risks jeopardizing his/her Foundation for Seacoast Health Award.